cjhoon96/BAEKJOON/SAP Certi/Fiori Certi/FIORI CERTI 정리.md

 :book: UX399 - Unit 3

+A

 ****

-## When do you throw an error?
+## 16. When do you throw an error?
 (Choose the correct answer).

 It is a good practice to throw errors in every function.

-### Helpful when designing libraries to inform a higher layer that a problem occurred.
+Helpful when designing libraries to inform a higher layer that a problem occurred.

 To make the debugging of the code easier.